tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

 ### 5. Student Do: No Pane, No Gain (20 mins)

-In this activity, students will create a Plotly plot and convert it to a Panel **pane**.
-The goal of this activity is to reinforce to students the importance of Panel **panes** and their role in the dashboard creation process.
+In this activity, students create a Plotly plot and convert it to a Panel **pane**.
+The goal is to reinforce the importance of Panel **panes** and their role in the dashboard creation process.

 **Instructions:**